We have five factories and 19 years of experience in plant extracts

 Antioxidants:

-Although not as high in antioxidants as some other fruits, watermelon does contain some beneficial antioxidants, including Lycopene, which is the focus of this article.
+Although not as high in antioxidants as some other fruits, watermelon does contain some beneficial antioxidants, including lycopene, which is the focus of this article.

 In summary, watermelon is a nutritious fruit that offers a variety of health benefits.
 It is low in calories, high in water content, and provides a range of essential vitamins, minerals, and fiber.
-While it may not be the most antioxidant-rich fruit, it does contain Lycopene, which has its own unique set of health benefits.
+While it may not be the most antioxidant-rich fruit, it does contain lycopene, which has its own unique set of health benefits.
 Incorporating watermelon into your diet can be a tasty and healthy way to stay hydrated and boost your nutrient intake.

 3. Lycopene Content in Watermelon